Luksos9/PythonSQL/README.md

 # PythonSQL
-Projects using Python and databases (sqlite3, PostgreSQL).
+Projects using Python and databases (SQLite, PostgreSQL).
 PollApplication is most advanced of them.

 # Short desriptions of programs